-- Develop, manage, and maintain content on the Academic Program intra/internet sites for the Academic Affairs Office, in collaboration with the Student Services and IT departments.
-This includes, but is not limited to: faculty profiles, links to external sites, online courses, and program resource materials.
+- Develop, manage, and maintain content on the Academic Program intra/internet sites, in collaboration with the Community Life and IT departments.
+This includes, but is not limited to: faculty profiles, links to external sites, online courses, posting forms and semester calendars, and program resource materials.

-- Create and process student assessment/evaluation data forms for the faculty and operations at residency, and the faculty end of semester evaluations.
-Maintain electronic repository for archival and retrieval of the data.
+- Create and process student evaluation of faculty advisors/course mentors forms and maintain an electronic repository for archival and retrieval of the data.

-- Provide coordination and support for the faculty evaluation and peer review process.
-Includes maintaining electronic files, collection of feedback from stakeholders, providing instruction, and assistance to faculty with the evaluation process.
+- Provide coordination and support for the faculty evaluation and peer review process, including maintaining electronic files, collection of feedback from stakeholders, providing instruction, and assistance to faculty with the evaluation process.

-- Administer the office financial activities, includes processing invoices, stipends, and reimbursements for payment.
+- Administer Academic Affairs Office financial activities, including processing invoices, stipends, and expense reimbursements requests.

-- Maintain and update various databases and spreadsheets, includes updating faculty statuses and addresses.
+- Maintain and update various databases and spreadsheets.
 Create and submit reports to stakeholders as needed.

 - Provide administrative support for cross-programmatic academic services (e.g. Association of Writing Programs, Institutional Research Board, plagiarism software).
 Includes updating student/faculty accounts and rosters for third-party services, and correspondence to stakeholders about activities, as needed.

-- Develop and maintain academic calendars each semester that provides program-specific dates and deadlines for student work, extensions, evaluations, and other related College due dates/deadlines.
+- Develop and post program-specific semester calendars containing dates and deadlines for student work, extensions, evaluations, and other related College due dates/deadlines.

-- Communicate and correspond with College constituents from the department’s official email address and coordinates email announcements.
+- Communicate and correspond with College constituents from the department’s official email address.

-- Develop and maintain systems of organizing, retrieving, and archiving of Academic Affairs electronic files and various electronic mailboxes.
+- Develop and maintain systems for organizing, retrieving, and archiving of Academic Affairs electronic files and various electronic mailboxes.